batrinu/react-autocomplete-kurzgesagt/README.md

 # react-autocomplete-kurzgesagt
 Simple base app with react, react-router v4, hot-reload &amp; sass.

 ## How to install
-You can use both npm or yarn, the version I used to create this project are:
+You can use both npm or yarn

 ```
 $ node -v ; npm -v ; yarn -v